AndreIglesias/Kernel-From-Scratch/docs/README.md

 ## Project Overview

-This project demonstrates the development of a basic x86 kernel.
+This project demonstrates the [development](https://wiki.osdev.org/Bare_Bones) of a basic x86 kernel.
 It includes setting up the bootloader, initializing the terminal, and printing text to the screen.
-The kernel is built using a cross-compiler and runs on a virtual machine using QEMU.
+The kernel is built using a cross-compiler and runs on KVM using QEMU.

 ## Setup